 I asked Nate to walk me through what happens when someone comes to see him for financial advice.
 “The first thing I do is understand what’s important to the clients,” Nate said.
 “Only then will I be able to help them out.”
 After Nate begins to understand the client’s goals they work through a comprehensive financial review, which lays out all the puzzle pieces to a person’s finances.
 After that, Nate helps them work through a step-by-step process and keeps them on track.

 I asked Nate if his client’s goals have a lot of variety.
 “Their goals are pretty similar,” Nate said.
 “People come in wanting to have money for retirement, emergency funds, and leave a legacy.
 How they live out those goals is what varies.
 I have some clients who have really off-the-wall, fun, neat ideas they want to do.
 Usually they’re different from what I want to do, but that’s the best part.
 I get to live vicariously through them.”
 Nate smiled as if thinking of specific people’s dreams.

 In that moment, a thought shot through my mind about Nate.
 He’s the real deal.

-Many people feel hesitant about contacting a financial advisor.
+Many people are hesitant about contacting a financial advisor.
 Maybe they feel ashamed, or maybe it’s incredibly vulnerable to talk about finances with someone they don’t know.
 Just because someone has the title of “financial advisor” doesn’t necessarily make them trustworthy.
 But Nate is someone you want to have in your corner.
 He’s the person who’s collected years of wisdom and sees your dreams as his own.
 And he’s the type of person who wouldn’t make you feel stupid because of your current financial situation.